19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (2) Any person who —

-(a) knows or has reasonable grounds to suspect that a disclosure has beenmade to an authorised officer under this Act (referred to in this section as the disclosure); and
+(a) knows or has reasonable grounds to suspect that a disclosure has been or is being made to an authorised officer under this Act (referred to in this section as the disclosure); and

 [4/2010 wef 17/02/2010]